arkum/arkum.github.io/_posts/2015-05-27-dynamics-crm-integration-using-azure-service-bus-part-i-using-service-bus-relays.md

 ##### Configuring CRM to talk to the service through Azure Service Bus

-Once we have the service ready (Service Relay to be technically correct

-![Smile][2]

-), we have to let CRM know how to talk to this service using Azure Service Bus.
+Once we have the service ready (Service Relay to be technically correct), we have to let CRM know how to talk to this service using Azure Service Bus.
 This is done by registering a service endpoint using the Plugin Registration Tool.
 However before starting , head over to CRM online, go to Settings->Customizations->Developer Resources and download the Windows Azure Service Bus Issuer Certificate.
 You will need this certificate while registering the service endpoint.

 ![crmcertificate][3]